 To simply display 3D models on a website, you have a large range of options.
 The most known is Sketchfab, which is originally the biggest 3D model library.
 You can use their viewer with their watermark and they also have business solutions.
 Same with Marmoset, more artist-focused but less plug-and-play.

-If you’re looking for the simpler #nocode solution, Naker has a free (but never officially released) tool to display 3D models (widely used on our homepage), contact us!
+If you’re looking for the simpler #nocode solution, Naker.studio is the simpler and the cheapest tool to display 3D models (widely used on our homepage), contact us!
 Finally, for Shopify users, did you know that the platform natively supports 3D models now?

 3D has been broadly used in videogames for decades now, and is still, with motion design and VFX, one of the biggest usage.
 3D brings interactivity to the web, and it’s somehow logical to see mini-video games for promotional and marketing purposes.